 …

-The Message Control field value shall be one of 0x00, 0x10 or 0x20.
-This value determines the formatting of the Message Content field.
+The Message Control field value shall be 0x00..

-When the Message Control field value is 0x00 the Message Content is formatted the same as for the Advertising Response Compact frame Message Content field with Message Control field value 0x10, as shown in Figure 55, with the same function and meaning for each of the fields.
+The Message Content is formatted the same as for the Advertising Response Compact frame Message Content field with Message Control field value 0x10, as shown in Figure 55, with the same function and meaning for each of the fields.

 Delete lines 12 to 17 in page 92